BrandinO771/sql-challenge/README.md

 <br>

 **Data Inspection Modeling:**<br>
--Inspected CSVs of company personnel and  designed the "Entity Relationship Diagram" (ERD) of the tables. <br>
+<> Inspected CSVs of company personnel and  designed the "Entity Relationship Diagram" (ERD) of the tables. <br>

 **Data Engineering:**<br>
 - Used the information from data inspection to create a table schema for each of the six CSV files.<br>